-Storytime Classes teach the foundations of reading, social skills, and creative skills.
-Bring your child to Storytime Class and enjoy age-appropriate stories, songs, finger plays, puppets, and activities!
+Storytime teaches the foundations of reading, social skills, and creative skills.
+Bring your child to storytime and enjoy age-appropriate stories, songs, finger plays, puppets, and activities!

-- Should I leave if my child gets noisy during storytime class?
+Should I leave if my child gets noisy during storytime?

 Children have different listening skills depending on their personality and stage of development.
 Sometimes a noisy or active child causes so much disturbance that others cannot hear.
 So, if your child doesn’t want to listen today, you can leave the room and rejoin us when your child is ready.